illinois-cs498gd/illinois-cs498gd.github.io/_assignments/mp1.md

 - Increase the score on destruction by a projectile
 - Decrease the health value on collision with the player
 - Be destroyed shortly after if the player goes past them
+  - Similar to the health pack, this can be implemented in a variety of ways.
 - The visual representation of the enemy is up to you...it can be simple.
+  - Please make the enemy visually distinguishable from the health pack!
+This includes different colors and shapes.
+- However many enemies spawned in a tunnel can be up to you, as long as it's reasonable for the player to pass them.
+  - For this assignment, it's okay if the enemies spawn on top of the health packs (although issues like these should be addressed in the final project)

 ### 7. Increase the player speed over time.
 The player speed increase should:
-- Get faster over time, either directly based on time, or based on the player score
+- Get faster over time, either directly based on time, the player score, etc
+  - It's up to you if you want the speed to increase forever, or cap at some threshold.
 - Increase at a rate that is noticeable but does not ramp up the difficulty too fast

 ### 8. Add one creative modification that is unique to your game.
 Some ideas: